 It can also handle a heavier spindle than the X-35 as it uses stepper motors with 40% more torque.

-I have chosen the X-35 as it is perfect for hobbyist work and costs less than the X-50.
+I have chosen the X-50 as it is more versatile.

 You can use it for carving out 2.5' x 2.5' wooden panels for beautiful artwork.

 As two sides of the CNC machine are open, you could use material of any length provided the width is less than or equal to 2 ½'.

 You'll need to support the material that extends out though.